Felipemirand0/eventhorizon/README.md

 # EventHorizon

-An open source [CloudEvents](https://cloudevents.io) implementation to allow handling a massive number of events.
+The point of no return for your events.
+EventHorizon is an open source [CloudEvents](https://cloudevents.io) implementation to allow handling massive number of events.

 ## Introduction

-EventHorizon provides a uniform way for handling events ([CloudEvents](https://cloudevents.io)) in a Kubernetes native way, by implementing the following resources:
+EventHorizon provides a uniform way for handling events ([CloudEvents](https://cloudevents.io)) in a Kubernetes native way, by implementing a Custom Resource Definition.
+Example: **[samples/kubernetes/EventHorizon.yml](samples/kubernetes/EventHorizon.yml)**.

-- **[Singularity](samples/kubernetes/Singularity.yml)** - describes the instance itself, the transport method (currently supports HTTP or NATS).
-- **[CloudEventHandler](samples/kubernetes/CloudEventHandler.yml)** - describes event handler itself, the encoder and the output.
-- **[CloudEventValidator](samples/kubernetes/CloudEventValidator.yml)** - an optional validator, in case you want to enforce specific events.
-- **[CloudEventOutput](samples/kubernetes/CloudEventOutput.yml)** - describes where to send the event output to (currently supports Fluentd).

 ## Current status